Matjaz Belsak: Hip replacement and rehabilitation

-Matjaž had a complete right hip replacement on 24th of June 2021 because of an old injury.
+Matjaž had a complete right hip replacement on 24 June 2021 because of an old injury.
 The injury made him unable to compete for some time.
 His first strongman competition after the hip replacement was Slovenia's Strongest man 2022, which he also won, just about a year after the surgery.
-During the rehabiitation he also competed at Slovenia's Armwrestling Championship 2022.
+During the rehabilitation he also competed at Slovenia's Arm Wrestling Championship 2022.

 Physical characteristics

-Matjaž is 187 cm tall (6 ft 2 in) and weights around 150 kg (330 lbs) during the competitions season.
+Matjaž is 187 cm tall (6 ft 2 in) and weighs around 150 kg (330 lbs) during the competitive strongman season.

 Daily life

 Matjaž trains most of the time in his home gym.
 He usually trains for 3–4 hours a day, besides his regular stretching and mobility routines.
 He usually has 5 meals per day and consumes between 5000 and 7000 calories daily.
 He tries to sleep for at least 8 hours every night.